What is LTA – Leave Travel Allowance?

 Conditions to Claim LTA Exemption

-- Leave travel allowance should be a part of the employee’s salary structure i.e employer pays an allowance to an employee as part of their salary.
+- Leave travel allowance should be a part of the employee’s salary structure.

 - An exemption is available for actual expenses incurred by the employee including their family for domestic travel only.